daktyl/Arkanoid/README.md

 # Arkanoid
-A basic clone of 2D retro game called "Arkanoid"
+A basic clone of 2D retro game Arkanoid written in C and Allegro

 # Build instructions
 ```